PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 # UPDATE for Ubuntu 23.04
 1. script_file -> `ubuntu-gdm-set-background-23.04`.
-It have four optioins as previous.
+It have four options as previous.
 Image, Color, Gradient Horizontal, Gradient Vertical.
 2. script_file -> `ubuntu-gdm-set-background-23.04-transparent`.
 It sets the login-background color transparent so that the background set via `gsettings set com.ubuntu.login-screen background-picture-uri` is visible.
-This is the **RECOMMONDED** way.
+This is the **RECOMMENDED** way.

 Please follow this link for setting login background via gsettings https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1929536